Massacre (death metal band)

 Massacre (briefly known as Massacre X and Gods of Death) is an American death metal band.
 They were formed in 1984 by Allen West, Bill Andrews, and Mike Borders, soon after vocalist Kam Lee joined.
-The band has reunited several times with varying line-ups, most recently in late 2016.
+The band has reunited several times with varying lineups, most recently in late 2016.

 History

-Massacre were formed in 1984 by Allen West (guitar), Bill Andrews (drums), Mike Borders (bass) and soon joined by Kam Lee.
-After their first demo their line-up settled with Rick Rozz (formerly of Mantas, an early incarnation of Death) on guitar, and bassist Terry Butler.
+Massacre were formed in 1984 by bassist Mike Borders, drummer Bill Andrews, guitarist Allen West as a heavy metal band and was soon joined by lead vocalist Kam Lee, at which point their style transitioned towards death metal.
+After their first demo, their line-up settled with guitarist Rick Rozz (formerly of Mantas, an early incarnation of Death) and bassist Terry Butler.
 They disbanded and re-united again several times.
 In 1987, Rozz, Andrews and Butler joined Death.
 After being fired by Death in 1989, Rick Rozz reformed Massacre with Lee and they managed to get a deal with Earache Records, releasing their debut album From Beyond in 1991, followed by an EP, Inhuman Condition (featuring Cronos of Venom), a year later.
 After the release of the EP the band split up again.
 Rozz reformed the band in 1993 and released a new album Promise in 1996.
 Kam Lee left the band during post-production of Promise due to being dissatisfied with the songs and his performance, disowning the album.
 The album was widely hated by fans and Kenny Goodwin replaced Lee temporarily at the time.
 The band quickly broke up after Promise was released.
 Kam Lee, Terry Butler and Steve Swanson along with Sam Williams and Curtis Beeson temporarily reunited as Massacre in 2006.
 Butler, Lee, Beeson and Williams then founded Denial Fiend, with Blaine Cook replacing Lee and Rob Rampy replacing Beeson in 2008.
 In 2011, Butler and Rozz reunited for an anniversary tour of From Beyond beginning January 14 in Tampa, Florida.

 Reformation

 Butler and Rozz reformed Massacre in late 2011, with Mike Mazzonetto on drums and Ed Webb on vocals, and subsequently played the 70,000 Tons of Metal cruise from Miami, Florida to Grand Cayman in January 2012.
 In March 2012, under the wing of lawyer Eric Greif – coincidentally Butler and Rozz's manager in Death – the band signed an international recording deal with Century Media Records, announcing a 7" release prior to their August 2012 appearance at the Wacken Festival in Germany and the release of their album in early 2014.

 On December 11, 2014, it was announced that bassist Terry Butler and vocalist Ed Webb left the band.
-As the result, Massacre disbanded.
+As a result, Massacre disbanded.